syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/create-project.md

 > The Syncfusion Visual Studio Code project template provides support for Blazor project templates from `v17.4.0.39`.

-The following steps help you create **Syncfusion Blazor Applications** through the **Visual Studio Code:**
+The following steps helps to create **Syncfusion Blazor Applications** through the **Visual Studio Code:**

 1. In Visual Studio Code, open the command palette by pressing **Ctrl+Shift+P** to create a Syncfusion Blazor project.
-When the Visual Studio Code palette opens, search for the word **Syncfusion** so you can get the templates provided.
+When the Visual Studio Code palette opens, search for the word **Syncfusion** to get the templates provided.

     ![CreateProjectPalette](../images/CreateBlazorProjectPalette.png)

 2. Select **Syncfusion Blazor Template Studio: Launch** and then press **Enter**.
 The Template Studio wizard for configuring the Syncfusion Blazor app will appear.
-Provide the require Project Name and Path to create the new Syncfusion Blazor application.
+Provide the required Project Name and Path to create the new Syncfusion Blazor application.

     ![TemplateStudioWizard](../images/ProjectLocationName.png)

 3. Click either **Next** or the **Project Type** tab.
-The Syncfusion Blazor Project Types will appears.
+The Syncfusion Blazor Project Types will appear.
 Choose one of the Syncfusion Blazor project types:
    * Syncfusion Blazor Server App
    * Syncfusion Blazor WebAssembly App

-    In the Syncfusion Blazor WebAssembly App project type, we can choose ASP.NET Core hosted, Progressive Web Application, or both.
+    In the Syncfusion Blazor WebAssembly App project type, choose ASP.NET Core hosted, Progressive Web Application, or both.

     ![ProjectType](../images/ProjectTypeDetails.png)

 4. Click either **Next** or the **Configuration** tab, and the Configuration section will be loaded.
-You can choose the required .NET Core version, themes, https configuration, and Blazor Web Assembly project types (ASP.NET Core hosted and Progressive Web Application).
+Choose the required .NET Core version, themes, https configuration, and Blazor Web Assembly project types (ASP.NET Core hosted and Progressive Web Application).

     ![Configuration](../images/Configuration.png)

     > ASP.NET Core hosted and Progressive Web Application options are only visible for the Blazor Web Assembly App project type.

-5. You can change the configuration details below in the Project Details section to change the project name, location, project types, or change the configurations.
+5. The configuration details below could be changed in the Project Details section to change the project name, location, project types, or change the configurations.

     ![ProjectDetails](../images/ProjectDetails.png)

 6. Click **Create**.
 The Syncfusion Blazor application has been created.
 The created Syncfusion Blazor app is configured with the Syncfusion NuGet packages, styles, and the component render code for the Syncfusion component added to the Index, Counter, and FetchData pages.

-7. To show the Syncfusion components, you can run the application.
+7. To show the Syncfusion components, run the application.
 Click on **F5** or navigate to **Debug>Start Debugging**.

     ![Debug](../images/Debug.png)

-8. If you installed the trial setup or NuGet packages from nuget.org you have to register the Syncfusion license key to your project since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
-Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion license key to your project.
+8. If the trial setup or NuGet packages are installed from nuget.org, register the Syncfusion license key to the project since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion license key to the project.
 Refer to this [blog](https://blog.syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx?_ga=2.11237684.1233358434.1587355730-230058891.1567654773) post for understanding the licensing changes introduced in Essential Studio.

 ## Syncfusion integration